Related Civilian Jobs:

 - Hydraulic Equipment Operator

 Carrying on a tradition established in 1797, the gunner's mate (GM) is one of the oldest ratings in the Coast Guard.
 GMs work with all types of ordnance, from 9mm small arms to ship board 76mm cannons.
 As a GM, you will be responsible for training personnel in proper handling of weapons, ammunition, and pyrotechnics.
 Additionally, GMs receive training in electronics, mechanical systems and hydraulics.
 They are responsible for performing maintenance on all ordnance/gunnery equipment: mechanical, electrical, and hydraulic.

 Types of Duty:

 GMs are stationed throughout the Coast Guard, including Guam, Alaska and Hawaii.
 GMs typically work out of armories at areas, districts, naval engineering support units (NESU), weapons augmentation teams (WATs) and aboard cutters.
-With the Coast Guard's broadening mission in homeland security, GMs are involved with law enforcement and security at marine safety offices (MSOs) and marine safety security teams (MSSTs).
+With the Coast Guard's broadening mission in homeland security, GMs are involved with law enforcement and security at marine safety offices (MSOs) and maritime safety security teams (MSSTs).